The Norwegian Buhund once worked on Norse homesteads

 Follow this link to buy Holistic Select Natural Dog Food on amazon.

 Norwegian Buhund Maintenance and Grooming

-The good news is that the Norwegian Buhund’s double coat of fur will remain naturally clean and odorless without much intervention.
+The good news is that these dogs’ double coat of fur will remain naturally clean and odorless without much intervention.
 It sheds dirt very easily and practically dries itself after a bath.
 Owners still need to brush it about two or three times a week, though perhaps daily during the shedding season.

 Another important aspect of the dog’s care will involve regular ear checks to prevent or clean infections; a cotton swab and a cleanser will usually suffice.
 You should also trim the nails about once a month or at least enough to prevent them from clicking loudly on the floor.
 Finally, you should brush the teeth on a regular basis with some kind of toothpaste recommended by the vet.

 The Norwegian Buhund is intelligent and eager to please, but owners might struggle a bit to deal with its independent streak and tendency to become bored easily.
 This can be overcome by the use of positive reinforcement methods involving food and clicker training.
 Since this breed does have a sensitive side, it’s not a good idea to raise your voice or get mad at it.
 Other than that, owners should strive to be creative but consistent with their commands.
 Always make your meaning clear and obvious.